 - Business owners: retirement plan development, business succession planning, insurance funding, executive compensation, employee benefits, 401(k) and pension plan administration

 In an effort to keep trading costs low and diversification high, Compass Advisors primarily invests in mutual funds and exchange-traded funds (ETFs).
 This allows the firm to gain access to stocks, bonds and other types of investments without needing to individually select them.
 However, if your risk tolerance and financial goals call for it, the firm may decide to add individual securities to your portfolio.
 The firm uses fundamental analysis to evaluate securities

 Landmark Wealth Management, LLC

-More than 90% of Landmark Wealth Management, LLC’s client base consists of individuals without a high net worth.
-The firm also works with high-net-worth individuals, businesses and pension and profit-sharing plans.
+A majority of Landmark Wealth Management, LLC’s client base consists of individuals with and without a high net worth.
+The firm also serves charitable organizations and business entities.

 There’s a $500,000 minimum investable asset requirement for new clients at this fee-only firm.
 However, the firm explains in its Form ADV that it might decide to reduce or waive this minimum under certain circumstances.

-The team of three advisors at Landmark Wealth take care of the firm’s $117.3 million in assets under management (AUM).
-Of these three advisors, two are certified financial planners (CFPs).
+The team of advisors at Landmark Wealth take care of the firm’s assets, and of three of its team members are certified financial planners (CFPs).